Bernardine Monastery, Iziaslav: Reconstruction

-Burial
+Notable burials

 Traditionally, burial was carried out in the crypt of the church.
 In addition to the founders, Janusz and Oleksandra Zaslavsky, other members of the Zaslavsky family were buried in the monastery: Karol, Francis, Susanna, Euphruzin, Oleksandr and Konstyantyn.
 Burial in the monastery walls were also honored by representatives of the Order: Casper Pratsky, a missionary killed in a martyr's death in Muscovy; Marian Shumsky, initially imprisoned and later tortured by Muscovites for his missionary activities in 1620; brother of Tomasz, killed by the Cossacks in 1622; his brother Didak from Sambir, killed by the Tatars in 1624 and his father Lukash from Drohobych, an exemplary catechist.

-19th century – beginning of the 20th century
+Decline during the 19th century

-In the 19th century, the Bernardine monks from Zaslavl owned a folwark with arable land and hayfields, a mill and stood in the village of Horodyshche, apiary in the Black Vine tract.
+In the 19th century, the Bernardine friars from Zaslavl owned a folwark with arable land and hayfields, a mill and stood in the village of Horodyshche, apiary in the Black Vine tract.

 As a result of the policy to weaken the Roman Catholic Church in 1841, by order of the Russian authorities, the monastery was transformed into a "full-time 2-class", its clergy were cut off extremely, and its educational activities were abolished.
 At the beginning of the 20th century, Zaslavl monastery oo.
 Bernardine de jure was the only operating monastery of the Order within the Lithuanian-Russian province, although de facto did not exist.
 In the monastery's buildings, with the permission of the Russian government, there was novitiate for the united orders of Bernardine and Capuchin fathers, one for the entire Lutsk-Zhytomyr diocese.
 The monastery was used for penitentiary purposes.
 Catholic priests were sent here with the consent of the diocesan authorities for atonement or rest.
 Among those who were exiled at that time were Anthony Linevich, Felix Lubchinsky, Marian Tokazhevsky, Maximilian Turovsky, Ilya Andrushkevich.
-The last Zaslav Bernardine monk died in 1910.
+The last Zaslav Bernardine friar died in 1910.